How I Swapped My Career As A Web Builder To Build A Multiple Six-Figure Business Teaching Tech Online

 But co-creating a course with a legend like Troy was too big an opportunity to pass up.
 So, when he came to the U.K. to speak at a conference I was also speaking at, we met up in London to film all the lessons and video-based marketing assets… as well as have a good old laugh and chinwag over a few pints in the pub.

 It’s almost impossible to quantify what I learnt from spending time with someone as experienced in the online teaching space as Troy.
-In fact, what I learnt from him during the week together in early 2019 still impacts my business today.
+In fact, what I learnt from him during the week together in 2019 still impacts my business today.

 3 days later, Troy and I were both heading off on a train to sunny Wellingborough in Northamptonshire where we were both speaking at Lee Jackson’s Agency Transformation Live event.